 The Tier 1 default emission factors in Table 5.4 were derived from the published studies listed in Table 5A.2.1.
-820 The number of studies of CH4 emission from rewetted IWMS as a result of rewetting of drained IWMS, and 821 from wetted mineral soils as a result of wetland creation, is very limited.
-They are also restricted to the temperate 822 823 climate regions.
-Thus studies of CH4 emission from natural IWMS were included to derive emission factors from 824 boreal and tropical regions, and to supplement the number of studies in the temperate region.
-Studies varied in 825 their reporting of emissions; some reported annual fluxes, while others reported seasonal fluxes or mean daily fluxes.
-In the case of seasonal or daily flux reporting, an annual flux was estimated by assuming no emission 826 827 occurred during cold seasons and/or by applying mean daily fluxes to part or all of the annual period depending 828 on climate region and/or specific recommendation by study authors.
+The number of studies of CH_4 emissions from rewetted IWMS as a result of rewetting of drained IWMS, and from wetted mineral soils as a result of wetland creation, is very limited.
+They are also restricted to temperate climate regions.
+Thus, studies of CH_4 emission from natural IWMS were included to derive emission factors from boreal and tropical regions, and to supplement the number of studies in temperate region.
+Studies varied in their reporting of emissions: some reported annual fluxes, while others reported seasonal fluxes or mean daily fluxes.
+In the case of seasonal or daily flux reporting, an annual flux was estimated by assuming that no emissions occurred during cold seasons and/or by applying mean daily fluxes to part or all of the annual period depending on the climate region and/or specific recommendations made by the study authors.